Now Yelp’s users get to report on COVID-19 safety measures

 Shared pain

 Perhaps more than any other brand-name tech platform, Yelp’s fate is inextricably bound with those of restaurants, retailers, and local service providers of every sort.
 The company makes money when they pay it for ad space and other services that help them reach customers.
-As many of its customers faced an existential threat from the pandemic, the impact on its own bottom line was dramatic.
+As many of its clients faced an existential threat from the pandemic, the impact on its own bottom line was dramatic.

 “By mid-March we started to see effects show up in the business, and it was quite bad,” says Stoppelman.
 “A lot of advertisers were pausing their programs.”
 In April, Yelp took the dramatic, painful step of laying off 1,000 employees and furloughing another 1,100.
 It later reinstated most of the latter group, and referral fees from service providers such as home-improvement companies—a source of revenue that remained robust—helped stave off even worse financial repercussions.